pansunian/panzhiming/public/fonts/README.md

    - Used for Body Text (Sans mapping)
    - CSS Reference: `font-family: 'MyCustomBody'`

+## Required SVGs (Logos):

+1. **apple.svg**
+   - Used in Gallery Details for Apple/iPhone devices.

+2. **logo-sony.svg**
+   - Used in Gallery Details for Sony devices.

 ## Note:
 Do not remove this folder.
-The `index.html` file is configured to look for fonts in this specific path.
+The `index.html` and `DetailView.tsx` files are configured to look for files in this specific path.